 Helping Others Increases Longevity

 A University of Exeter review of social studies that spanned 20 years found that those who volunteer have a 22% lower mortality rate than their non-volunteering peers.
-One group of 2,000 people were even able to lower their mortality risk 63% by volunteering for two or more causes.
+One group of 2,000 people was even able to lower their mortality risk by 63% by volunteering for two or more causes.
 In fact, giving support to others has been shown to have an even higher correlation to longevity than receiving support does.
 The key reason for this seems to be that volunteering provides people with a social support network, which helps boost their happiness levels by generating feelings of connectivity.
 It also lowers blood pressure, which decreases the risk of developing heart disease.

 Helping Others Decreases Stress

 One of the major benefits of increased happiness is the lowering of stress levels.
 Research indicates that giving from the heart is associated with the release of specific hormones that help buffer stress and stimulate the reward centers in your brain.
-Since ongoing stress is a leading cause of the inflammation which leads to many today’s top chronic diseases, including cancer and cardiovascular disease, managing it effectively is one of the best ways to ensure that you stay in an optimal state of health.
+Since ongoing stress is a leading cause of inflammation which leads to many of today’s top chronic diseases, including cancer and cardiovascular disease, managing it effectively is one of the best ways to ensure that you stay in an optimal state of health.

 It Elevates Mental Health

 Depression affects at least 11 million adults in the U.S. and over 300 million people worldwide.
 The good news is that those who volunteer experience reduced episodes of this condition.
-This is especially true for those who practice altruism over a prolonged period of time because it helps increase access to healthy social interactions and networks.
+This is especially true for those who practice altruism over a prolonged time because it helps increase access to healthy social interactions and networks.
 Mental health experts agree that these social support systems provide many psychological benefits for those with mental health conditions, including emotional guidance and mentoring.

 It Assists with Weight Loss